About this resource

 Type of resource

-Timeline template, promotional flyers and posters, trainer’s guide, slide pack, teaching plan template, mentor revision booklet, facilitators guide, videos, name tags, certificates.
+Trainer’s guide and lesson plans, timeline template, promotional flyers and posters, slide pack, mentor revision booklet, facilitators guide and certificates.

-Up to 3.5 hours of student training and multiple mentoring sessions between students and older learners.
+Up to 3.5 hours of student training and weekly one-hour mentoring sessions between students and older learners over six weeks.

 This program can be used towards the Service section of the Duke of Edinburgh Awards.